 The Institut d'études européennes of the Université libre de Bruxelles (ULB-IEE) is proud to host the 21st annual EU-Japan Forum.
-Launched one year after the 1992 'The Hague Declaration' institutionalising the EU-Japan partnership, this series of academic gatherings the ULB-IEE has consitently helped organise has emerged as one of the primary venues for academic debates on the EU-Japanese partnership.
-As such, previous iterations of the Forum have already led, among other, to the publication of: two special issues of Studia Diplomatica; two edited volumes with P.I.E-Peter-Lange publishing; and two edited volumes with Routledge Publishing (see below).
+Launched one year after the 1992 'The Hague Declaration' institutionalising the EU-Japan partnership, this series of academic gatherings the ULB-IEE has consitently organised for over two decades has emerged as one of the primary venues for academic debates on the EU-Japanese partnership.
+As such, previous iterations of the Forum have already led, among other, to the publication of: two special issues of Studia Diplomatica; two edited volumes with P.I.E-Peter-Lange publishing; and two edited volumes with Routlegde published as part of the GEM Book Series (see below).

-The 2019 EU-Japan Forum is co-organised with the Organization for Regional and Inter-regional Studies (ORIS) at Waseda University, thus reflecting the growing collaboration between the ULB and Waseda University in research and training.
-It also enjoys support from both the Belgian Fond National de la Recherche Scientifique (F.R.S-Fnrs) and a Core-to-Core project funded by the Japanese Society for the Promotion of Sciences (JSPS).
+Moreover, this year's conference is co-organised with the Organization for Regional and Inter-regional Studies (ORIS) at Waseda University, thus reflecting the growing collaboration between the ULB and Waseda, be it either in research or training.
+Furthermore, the Forum also enjoys support from both the Belgian Fond National de la Recherche Scientifique (F.R.S-Fnrs) and a Core-to-Core project funded by the Japanese Society for the Promotion of Sciences (JSPS).

 The overarching topic of the 2019 Forum is 'The European Union and Japan in a Fluid Global Liberal Order'.
-The recent launch of the EU-Japan Economic and Strategic Partnership Agreements (EPA/SPA) underlines the timeliness of the chosen topic.
-The two-day Forum will involve some 31 EU-based scholars from 9 European universities and 33 Japanese scholars from 11 Japanese universities.
+The recent launch of the EU-Japan Economic Partnership and Strategic Partnership Agreements (EPA/SPA) further underline the timeliness of the chosen topic.
+The two-day Forum will involve some 24 EU-based scholars from 7 European universities and 23 Japanese scholars from 6 Japanese universities.
 Overall, the debates at the Forum will reflect the associated projects' three theoretical research groups, as well as its four transversal case studies.
-As mentioned, the event will involve: 8 topical panels, 2 PhD workshops, 1 policy forum, and a public key-note.
+As mentioned, the event will involve :(1) 8 topical panels, (2) 2 PhD workshops, (3) 1 policy forum, (4) and a public keynote.